 Monday, April 15th, 2019 @ 10:12am

-Part of the reason I do what I do is so that homeowners are empowered to take a closer look at their homes and renovations, to make sure it’s being down right.
-When you do this as long as I have, sometimes you forget that not everyone has the same understanding of construction terms and a contractor would.
+Part of the reason I do what I do is so that homeowners are empowered to take a closer look at their homes and renovations, to make sure it’s being done right.
+When you do this as long as I have, sometimes you forget that not everyone has the same understanding of construction terms a contractor would.

 What’s your home’s R-Value?
 Do you have a net zero home?
 Have you ever heard of an uncoupling membrane?
 I break down some common and not so common terms you need to know about your home.